ulrikson/booli-view-count/README.md

 # Booli View Count

-A Python application for tracking and analyzing property views on Booli.se.
-This tool allows you to scrape view count data for specific properties and visualize the trends over time.
+## My Goal
+I wanted to track the view count on any listing on Booli.
+I also wanted to graph the data.
+The Booli interface doesn't allow this.

-## Features
+Features

 - Scrape property view counts from Booli.se
 - Store historical view data in CSV format
 - Visualize view count trends using matplotlib
 - Track multiple properties simultaneously

+## Getting Started
-## Prerequisites
+### Prerequisites

 - Python 3.x
 - Virtual environment (recommended)

-## Installation
+### Installation

 1. Clone the repository: